General Notes

 - User Case Management options:

-- ACH Exception messages can be assigned to a person or team when they are created so that when a response is received or a case is cancelled, the information can be handled by the assigned user
+- Exception messages can be assigned to a person or team when they are created so that when a response is received or a case is cancelled, the information can be handled by the assigned user

-- ACH Exception messages received from another institution can be assigned to a user or team so that the current and any future messages related to the case can be handled by the assigned user
+- Exception messages received from another institution can be assigned to a user or team so that the current and any future messages related to the case can be handled by the assigned user

 - Users can search for messages that were assigned to them or their team